Audio and video files

 - AVCHD High Definition Video formats (mts, m2ts)

-NVivo relies on the codecs installed on your computer to decode media files.
-If the required codec is not installed on your computer, you will not be able to import or play the file, even if it is in a supported format.
+NVivo relies on third-party codec software to decode media files.
+If suitable codecs are not installed on your computer you will not be able to import some files, even if they are in supported formats.
+In this case you need to install a suitable codec pack.

 Import an audio or video file